DanielYWoo/danielywoo.github.io/_posts/2025-09-30-hpa-with-custom-and-external-metrics-in-k8s.markdown

 Because the queue length is fixed at 10, it simulates the scenario that even though more pods are scheduled the work is still queued, so HPA schedules more and more pods until it hits the limit of 10.

 Now we simulate the queue length is reduced.
+We simulate the scenario where events are processed and only one event in queue, because our HPA targets for 2, so the number of pods will decrease.
 ```bash
 kubectl patch configmap fake-kafka-config --type merge -p '{"data":{"queue_length":"1"}}'